Simple Yet Effective: An Information-Theoretic Approach to Multi-LLM Uncertainty Quantification: Methods

 To estimate uncertainty, we apply a bootstrapping procedure: we resample $90\%$ of the outputs with replacement and recompute $\hat{p}^{\texttt{yes}}$ over $B=100$ trials (denoting as GEN$^{BS}$).
 From the resulting $\hat{p}^{\texttt{yes}}$ distribution, we compute variance, entropy, and JSD for our proposed algorithms (\S~\ref{sec:multi_llm}).

-\textbf{(2) Sequence Likelihood Scoring.} We adopt the sequence likelihood (SLL) approach used in prior LLM calibration work.
+\textbf{(2) Sequence Likelihood (SLL) Scoring. } We adopt the SLL approach used in prior LLM calibration work.
 For each input $x$, we compute the total log-likelihood of two candidate completions: \texttt{"Answer is Yes"} and \texttt{"Answer is No"}, denoted $\text{LL}_{\texttt{yes}}$ and $\text{LL}_{\texttt{no}}$.
 These are computed using left-to-right autoregressive decoding: $\text{LL}_{\texttt{label}} = \sum_{t=1}^{T} \log P(y_t^{\texttt{label}} \mid x, y_{<t}^{\texttt{label}})$.
 The final prediction probability is obtained via softmax normalization.
-We use this predicted distribution to compute metrics such as AUROC, ECE and Brier Scores~\cite{guo2017calibration}.
+We use this predicted distribution to compute AUROC, ECE and Brier Scores~\cite{guo2017calibration}.
 Although not robust to LLM output variability, SLL provides a deterministic scoring baseline for comparison.

-\section{Multi-LLM selective algorithm}
+\subsection{Multi-LLM selective algorithm}

-When multiple LLMs generate predictive distributions over binary outcomes, we interpret the disagreement among these distributions as a signal of \textit{epistemic uncertainty}, which arises from incomplete knowledge, while consensus suggests more reliable generalization.
-This can be measured by JSD~\cite{cover1999elements}.
+The central idea of \textsc{Muse} is that \textit{disagreement among LLM predictive distributions signals \textit{epistemic uncertainty}, while consensus indicates more reliable generalization.} This can be measured by JSD~\cite{cover1999elements}.
 Meanwhile, we compute the mean entropy $H$ of individual model predictions to reflect \textit{aleatoric uncertainty}, capturing inherent input ambiguity.
 By a novel algorithm that identifies subsets of models $\mathcal{S}$ whose predictions exhibit low disagreement and low intrinsic uncertainty, this formulation enables us to surface high-consensus regions of the input space while balancing the tradeoff between diversity (which may include useful signals) and noise (which can degrade calibration and accuracy).